Gradient Flows for Frame Potentials on the Wasserstein Space: Abstract

 \section{Abstract}

-In this paper we bring together some of the key ideas and methods of two very lively fields of mathematical research, frame theory and optimal transport, using the methods of the second to answer questions posed in the first.
-In particular, we construct gradient flows in the Wasserstein space $P_{2+\epsilon}(\Rd)$ for potentials of interest in frame theory.
+In this paper we bring together some of the key ideas and methods of two disparate fields of mathematical research, frame theory and optimal transport, using the methods of the second to answer questions posed in the first.
+In particular, we construct gradient flows in the Wasserstein space $P_2(\Rd)$ for a new potential, the tightness potential, which is a modification of the probabilistic frame potential.
+It is shown that the potential is suited for the application of a gradient descent scheme from optimal transport that can be used as the basis of an algorithm to evolve an existing frame toward a tight probabilistic frame.